Officers and Directors

 Don states, “We alone have the responsibility (and the opportunity) to form the future of our sport every day.
 We do this by the way we ride, where we ride, what we say and how we maintain our trail systems.”
 Don had a 40 year career working both domestically and internationally for Ford Motor Company.
 He retired in 2004 and relocated to Ontonagon, MI with his wife, Sue.
 ATV riding is a favorite activity of theirs.
 They had heard about “this local ORV group,” which turned out to be MI-TRALE, so they joined!
 In 2010, Don decided he wanted to take a more active part in the organization’s trail development efforts.
 From then on, he became very involved with the discovery and development of new trails in the five county area that MI-TRALE covers.
 In the 2012 BOD elections he attained the position of President, and served continually as President until 2021.
 Don is now helming our organization once again.
 Don’s favorite place to ride is the Pioneer Trail System.
 He urges everyone to ride this trail at only 10-15mph as it changes around every corner.
 No matter the season, it will keep your attention.
 It is a trail to enjoy what you are riding through, not just for taking you to your destination.
 Don’s challenge to every rider of trails: “Become an active ambassador for our sport every day, both off and on the trail.
 It will take each of us working together to form the brightest future possible for our sport.
 We have a lot of work (and play!) to do, so let’s get out there and have some fun doing it!
 Good riding to all.”

-As of this January 3rd, 2023, Jon is a newly elected member of MI-TRALEs BOD.
+As of January 3rd, 2023, Jon was elected to be a member of MI-TRALEs BOD.
 He retired from farming in East Central Illinois and moved north to explore the many wonders of Michigan’s Western Upper Peninsula.
-He has two daughters and a son-in-law who also live in his gorgeous, new neck-of-the-woods.
+He has one daughter and a son-in-law who also live in his gorgeous, neck-of-the-woods.
+His other daughter lives in Colorado.
 One of his favorite ways to explore the UP is to drive his UTV along its many miles of trails.
 Having been active all his life, he was speaking with our Secretary, Linda Schulz, regarding some ways to keep busy in his retirement.
 Linda suggested he join MI-TRALE.
 Jon did so in 2022 and was busy the entire Summer thereafter brushing around trail signs and cutting up trees after windstorms!
-(His daughter, Nora, occasionally lends Jon a hand during his brushing adventures!)
+Jon has found that our trails offer many scenic areas to enjoy and that there are always new friends to be met.
 “Work is never work when you are among friends,” he says.
-He also learned how to run our Super Magnet under the guidance of Dave Bishop, our Treasurer.
-This piece of equipment “grabs” metal off our trails to help prevent punctured tires.
-Jon has found that our trails offer many scenic areas to enjoy and that there are always new friends to be met.
+He also learned how to run our Storch Super Magnet under the guidance of Dave Bishop, our Treasurer.
+This piece of equipment “grabs” metal off our trails to help prevent punctured tires..
 He declares, “MI-TRALE is so unique in that it offers not only ORV trails, but Equestrian trails and even Water trails for outdoor enthusiasts to enjoy.
 I am looking forward to helping out wherever I can to increase the trail riding fun for everyone!”

 linda